When Is the Best Time to Make Cold Calls?

 A quick reminder is called for when talking about being more effective with your prospecting.
-It should be pretty obvious that cold calling is like tug-of-war: You need at least two people in order for it to work.
+It should be pretty obvious that cold calling is like a tug-of-war: You need at least two people for it to work.
 That means you and a customer.
 Of the two people involved, your first key to success is to put your customer first.

 That means that if you are going to call on a prospect, you had better have something important to say.

 Very few people like interruptions during work.
 Most want to get to their office (be that in a skyscraper or at their kitchen table) and get their work done.
 A sales professional stopping in or calling with nothing important to say is a time waster that many in the business world simply will not tolerate.

 If you cold call, make sure you are targeting the right type of customers, delivering the right message and delivering that message clearly and succinctly.

 "I Have Everything Ready.
 So, What Time is Best to Cold Call?"

 Before we jump out of our customer's mind, put yourself in your customer's shoes for a minute.
 If you were the type of customer that you would prospect, what time of day would be the busiest for you?
 What time of day would you use to prepare, plan and review?
 When would a cold call be the most annoying?

 The problem is that many sales reps don't consider their customer's schedule and make calls around their schedule.
 If I were to guess, I'd say that the fewest number of cold calls are made during lunch time.
 Why?
 Because we sales reps need to eat!

 It shouldn't be all about us when it comes to cold calling.